frederic-perez/AmE-dictionary/dictionary.md

 __roll call__ _McConnell indefinitely postponed a critical roll call planned for this week._
 __roll on__ _He rolled on the guy who'd hired him for the trucking job._
 __roll out__ _v_ :three::hammer: _The retailer will roll out deals two days early._
-__roll over__ :two: _Informal_ To defeat overwhelmingly.
+__roll over__ _v informal_ :two: To defeat overwhelmingly.
 To be easily defeated without even trying: _We can't expect them to just roll over for us.
 They thought the unions would roll over._
 __roll the dice__
 __roll<sup>1</sup>__ _n_ _A deli where I buy a morning paper, roll and coffee._
 __roll<sup>2</sup>__ _v_ :five::hammer: (rolling) _A country rolling with anger and fear._ _U.S. rolls in first World Cup qualifier._ _The Longhorns rolled to an easy victory._